New strikes light up the night in Tehran as Israel vows 'many surprises'

 U.S. allies in the Gulf have said the Trump administration did not give them adequate time to prepare for the war.

-On Saturday, hours after Pezeshkian’s message, the United Arab Emirates said debris from an aerial interception fell onto a vehicle and killed an “Asian driver.”
+Hours after Pezeshkian’s apology, the United Arab Emirates said debris from an aerial interception fell onto a vehicle and killed an “Asian driver.”
 Four people have now been killed in the UAE since the war began.
 Authorities have said all were foreign nationals.

 Mednick reported from Tel Aviv, Israel, and Magdy from Cairo, Egypt.
-Associated Press journalists Bassem Mroue in Beirut, Qassim Abdul-Zahra in Baghdad, Amir-Hussein Radjy in Cairo, Natalie Melzer in Nahariya, Israel, and Aamer Madhani in Doral, Florida, contributed reporting.
+Associated Press journalists Bassem Mroue in Beirut, Qassim Abdul-Zahra in Baghdad, Amir-Hussein Radjy in Cairo, Melanie Lidman in Jerusalem, Natalie Melzer in Nahariya, Israel, and Aamer Madhani in Doral, Florida, contributed reporting.